PaperMC/docs/docs/paper/reference/paper-yml.md

 ### fix-entity-position-desync

 - **default**: true
-- **description**: Fixes the issue in which an item\'s position is desynchronized between the client and the server.
+- **description**: Fixes the issue in which an item's position is desynchronized between the client and the server.

 ### update-pathfinding-on-block-update